-“I’m a very positive person,” Dunwoody told me in an interview just over a year ago.
+“I’m a very positive person,” Dunwoody told in an interview.
 “I focus on all the goodness going on.”
-That doesn’t mean avoiding tough challenges, she explained, but rather, not loosing track of the good things that are happening.
+That doesn’t mean avoiding tough challenges, she explained, but rather, not losing track of the good things that are happening.
 But are there a lot of other generals who focus on “all the goodness?”
 “That might not be the first thing out of their mouths,” she conceded with a laugh.

-Dunwoody, when talking about whether men and woman lead differently, brought up a 2004 analysis of four Army divisions that had just returned from tours in Iraq.
-It found that most leaders had strong technical and tactical skills, but what set the best leaders apart was their interpersonal skills.
-The study identified what it called the “Big 12”—a set of behaviors exhibited by the officers best able to achieve operational excellence and motivate good soldiers to remain in the Army.
-At the top of the list: keeps cool under pressure; clearly explains missions, standards and priorities; sees the big picture, provides context and perspective.
+When discussing whether men and women lead differently, Dunwoody cited a 2004 study of four Army divisions that had recently returned from missions in Iraq.
+It was discovered that while most leaders have great technical and tactical abilities, it was their interpersonal abilities that distinguished the top leaders.
+The study discovered a collection of characteristics shown by the officers most capable of achieving operational excellence and motivating good soldiers to stay in the Army, which it dubbed the "Big 12."
+Top of the list: maintains composure under pressure; defines missions, standards, and priorities effectively; understands the larger picture and provides context and perspective.

-Those are the kinds of traits that many place on the female side of the ledger.
-Though Dunwoody said she didn’t see it that way, “but maybe that’s because I’ve been in a green suit for so long.”
-She didn’t offer it as proof that women are set to zoom up the chain of command.
-But, rather, it suggests that if there is a “softer,” female way of doing things, that approach is increasingly valued in the military as it modernizes and also struggles to hold on to its workforce.
+Those are the kinds of characteristics that many people attribute to women. "but maybe that's because I've been in a green suit for so long."
+Dunwoody replied, "but maybe that's because I've been in a green suit for so long."
+She didn't use it as evidence that women are poised to rise through the ranks.
+Instead, it implies that if there is a "softer," female way of doing things, that approach is becoming increasingly favored in the military as it modernizes and battles to retain its employees.